Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Results and Discussion

-where, Q is the magnetic field induced mass quadrupole moment.
-Using the mass quadrupole moment $Q$ from Eq.\eqref{eq:Q}, we calculated the magnitude of tidal deformation for two pulsars namely Crab pulsar and Vela pulsar respectively.
-Fig.~\hyperref[fig:tidal_plot]{\ref*{fig:tidal_plot}} shows the plots of the dimensionless tidal deformability $\Lambda$ as a function of mass of anisotropic magnetized quark stars, calculated at central magnetic field strengths of $B_{cen}=5\times10^{17}$ Gauss and $1\times10^{18}$ Gauss.
-The results are presented for two fixed bag constants: $B_{bag} = 65 \; MeV/fm^3$ and $75\; MeV/fm^3$.
-From panels (~\hyperref[fig:sub101]{\ref*{fig:sub101}}) and (~\hyperref[fig:sub103]{\ref*{fig:sub103}}), corresponding to the Crab pulsar, we observe that the tidal deformability increase with increase of magnetic field strength.
-However, at a particular central magnetic field strength, the magnitude of tidal deformability decreases with increase of bag constant.
-This trend is also observed for Vela pulsar in panels (~\hyperref[fig:sub102]{\ref*{fig:sub102}}) and (~\hyperref[fig:sub104]{\ref*{fig:sub104}}) and the tidal deformability is higher for the Vela ar under the same conditions.
-Furthermore, in Fig.~\hyperref[fig:Tidal-Compare]{\ref*{fig:Tidal-Compare}}, we compare the dimensionless tidal deformability of MSQM with that of MCFL phase at a particular central magnetic field $B_{cen}=5\times10^{17}$ Gauss and a bag constant $B_{bag}=65 \; MeV/fm^3$.
-We observe that the dimensionless tidal deformability $\Lambda$ decreases with increasing stellar mass for all cases, consistent with general expectations.
-The strange quark stars in the MCFL phase with $\Delta=50\;MeV$ exhibit the highest values of $\Lambda$, followed by those with $\Delta=30\;MeV$, while the deformed magnetized strange quark stars show the lowest $\Lambda$ values.
-This indicates that the stiffer the equation of state (as in the case of higher $\Delta$), the larger the tidal deformability for a given mass.
-Hence, the MCFL phase with larger gap values leads to stars that are more easily deformed in the presence of a tidal field.
+where $\Omega=2\pi/P$.
+Using this formalism, we calculate the magnitude of tidal deformation for both magnetized strange quark matter (MSQM) and magnetized color-flavor locked (MCFL) configurations, employing the observed rotation periods of the Crab and Vela pulsars ($P_\text{{Crab}}=\rm{33\,ms}$, $P_\text{{Vela}}=\rm{89\,ms}$).
+The calculations are performed for central magnetic field strengths $B_{cen}=\rm{[5\times 10^{17}\,G}$ and $\rm{1\times10^{18}]\,G}$ and bag constants $B_{bag}=\rm{65\,MeV/fm^3}$ and $\rm{75\,MeV/fm^3}$.
+Fig.~\hyperref[fig:tidal_plot]{\ref*{fig:tidal_plot}} shows the variation of the dimensionless tidal deformability $\rm{\Lambda}$ as a function of stellar mass for two bag constants, $B_{bag}=\rm{65\,MeV/fm^3}$ and $\rm{75\,MeV/fm^3}$.
+From the upper row panels of Fig.~\hyperref[fig:tidal_plot]{\ref*{fig:tidal_plot}}, we observe that ${\Lambda}$ increases with magnetic field strength, indicating that stronger fields enhance the star's susceptibility to deformation.
+However, at a central magnetic field strength $B_{cen}$, ${\Lambda}$ decreases with increasing ${B_{bag}}$, implying that softer equations of state (larger bag constants) produce more compact and less deformable configurations.
+The same qualitative trend is seen for the Vela pulsar in the lower row panels of Fig.~\hyperref[fig:tidal_plot]{\ref*{fig:tidal_plot}}, through the tidal deformability is slightly higher for the Vela pulsar under identical physical conditions.
+Since we use only the observed rotation period of the Crab and Vela pulsars in our analysis, the variation shown here corresponds to the MSQM phase under that rotational condition.
+Furthermore, Fig.~\hyperref[fig:Tidal-Compare]{\ref*{fig:Tidal-Compare}}, compares the dimensionless tidal deformability of magnetized strange quark matter (MSQM) with that of the magnetized color-flavor locked (MCFL) phase at $B_{cen}=\rm{5\times 10^{17}\,G}$ and $B_{bag}=\rm{65\,MeV/fm^3}$.
+In all cases, ${\Lambda}$ decreases monotonically with increasing stellar mass consistent with general relativistic expectations that more massive stars are more compact and less easily deformed.
+The MCFL stars with $\Delta=\rm{50\,MeV}$ exhibit the highest ${\Lambda}$ values, followed by $\Delta=\rm{30\,MeV}$, while MSQM stars show the lowest deformabilities.
+This behavior indicates that a larger superconducting gap in the MCFL phase corresponds to a stiffer equation of state and enhanced tidal deformability for a given stellar mass.
+Consequently, quark stars in the MCFL phase are more responsive to tidal perturbations than unpaired MSQM stars, a distinction that could have observable implications for gravitational wave signals from binary mergers.